dhurlburtusa/shortcuts/wordpress/wordpress-notes.md

 ```

 `Template` is the only parameter that is required.
 However, the `Theme Name`,
-`Description`, `Author`, and `Version` are usually include since they show up
+`Description`, `Author`, and `Version` are usually included since they show up
 on the WP Admin.

-The `functions.php` file usually includes the parent themess styles.
+The `functions.php` file usually includes the parent themes' styles.
 The
 following snippet demonstrates how to do that.

 ```php